Future of Earth from Mummified Plants

-In an ancient lake bed at Southern Hemisphere scientists studying fossil leaves found out the mechanism of the plants living during the Miocene Epoch in which the world used to have an elevated level of carbon dioxide in the atmosphere.
-It gives a hope that with an increased rate of carbon dioxide in the air, instead of seeing our beloved earth turning into a barren field the world may see a “Global Greening” effect.
-Although there may still be other devastating global warming effects such as rising sea levels, more severe weather and other consequences of climate change.
+In an ancient lake bed in the Southern Hemisphere, scientists studying fossil leaves found out the mechanism of the plants living during the Miocene Epoch.
+The world used to have an elevated level of carbon dioxide in the atmosphere.
+With an increased rate of carbon dioxide in the air, it gives hope that instead of seeing our beloved earth turning into a barren field the world may see a “Global Greening” effect.
+Although there may still be other devastating global warming effects such as rising sea levels, more severe weather, and other consequences of climate change.

-Being mummified it served a great opportunity for the scientists to make anatomical and chemical measurements on the leaves from which they could easily get a clear vision of the climatic and atmospheric conditions at the time when the forest was growing.
-The fossils leaves are from a time where global temperature was on average about 5-6 degrees celsius higher than today and was almost 8 degrees celsius warmer in southern New Zealand.
+Being mummified served as a great opportunity for the scientists to make anatomical and chemical measurements on the leaves.
+They could easily get a clear vision of the climatic and atmospheric conditions at the time when the forest was growing.
+The fossil leaves are from a time where the global temperature was on average about 5-6 degrees Celsius.
+Higher than today and was almost 8 degrees Celsius warmer in southern New Zealand.
 Back then the amount of carbon dioxide in the air was between 450 & 550 parts per million.
 The current atmospheric carbon dioxide concentration is 411 parts per million and by 2040 it may reach about up to 550 parts per million.
 Hopefully by that time plant species may begin to behave in the same way the ancient did in Foulden Maar.

-Researchers found that the Miocene trees were unusually efficient at sucking in carbon through stomata without leaking much water through the same route.
-These findings can therefore provide researchers with a model for what changes in plant function might need to look like for some species in the future.
-We know, when CO2 level rises, many plant species increase their rate of photosynthesis because they can more efficiently remove carbon from the air and conserve water while doing so.
+Researchers found that the Miocene trees were unusually efficient at sucking in carbon through stomata.
+Without leaking much water through the same route they could absorb an efficient amount of CO2.
+Therefore, these findings can provide researchers with a model for what changes in plant function might need to look like for some species in the future.
+We know, when the CO2 level rises, many plant species increase their rate of photosynthesis.
+Because rising CO2 level enables them to remove carbon from the air more efficiently and conserve water while doing so.
 But even these species probably going to stop photosynthesizing at a CO2 level like the Miocene epoch.

 The characteristics of future plant species will be or will need to be-